posmocoop/velobserver-index/backend/README.md

 - We use AWS s3 to store the images to be rated.
 See: https://aws.amazon.com/s3/

-- We also use the imgix service for rendering the images in different resolutions and sizes
+- We also use the imgix service for rendering the images in different resolutions and sizes.

 ### Generation of road geometries ("edges")